pajlads/DinkPlugin/README.md

 `%MESSAGE%` will be replaced with the chat message the matched one of the patterns.

+`%SENDER%` will be replaced with the chat message sender (or the message category if no player sender is populated).

 ### Metadata:

 On login, Dink can submit a character summary containing data that spans multiple notifiers to a custom webhook handler (configurable in the `Advanced` section).
 This login notification is delayed by at least 5 seconds in order to gather all of the relevant data.